ringsd/everything-curl-cn/http/response.md

 The CONNECT is also an HTTP request so it gets response codes in the same numeric range and you can use `--write-out` to extract that code as well.

-### Chunked transfer encoding
+## Chunked transfer encoding

 An HTTP 1.1 server can decide to respond with a "chunked" encoded response, a feature that was not present in HTTP 1.0.

 When receiving a chunked response, there is no Content-Length: for the response to indicate its size.
 Instead, there is a `Transfer-Encoding: chunked` header that tells curl there is chunked data coming and then in the response body, the data comes in a series of "chunks".
 Every individual chunk starts with the size of that particular chunk (in hexadecimal), then a newline and then the contents of the chunk.
-This is repeated over and over until the end of the response, which is signalled with a zero sized chunk.
+This is repeated over and over until the end of the response, which is signaled with a zero sized chunk.
 The point of this response encoding is for the client to be able to figure out when the response has ended even though the server did not know the full size before it started to send it.
 This is usually the case when the response is dynamic and generated at the point when the request comes.

 Clients like curl will, of course, decode the chunks and not show the chunk sizes to users.

-### Gzipped transfers
+## Gzipped transfers

 Responses over HTTP can be sent in compressed format.
 This is most commonly done by the server when it includes a `Content-Encoding: gzip` in the response as a hint to the client.
-Compressed responses make a lot of sense when either static resources are sent (that were compressed previously) or even in run-time when there is more CPU power available than bandwidth.
+Compressed responses make a lot of sense when either static resources are sent (that were compressed previously) or even in runtime when there is more CPU power available than bandwidth.
 Sending a much smaller amount of data is often preferred.

 You can ask curl to both ask for compressed content *and* automatically and transparently uncompress gzipped data when receiving content encoded gzip (or